Zuehlke/SHMACK/README.md

 <a name="checkStackSetup" />
-## What should I do to check if the setup was successful?
+## What should I do to check if the setup and stack creation was successful?
-Execute the testcase `ShmackUtilsTest` in eclipse.
+Execute the testcase `ShmackUtilsTest` in your IDE.
+This will run some basic tests to check that your local setup is fine and can properly make use of a running stack in the AWS cloud.
 If this testcase fails: see **[here](#inTestcasesFailing)**

 ## How can I execute Unit-Tests on a local Spark instance?
 Look at the examples:
 * `JavaSparkPiLocalTest`
 * `WordCountLocalTest`
+These will not require any running stack and can therefore also be performed without any instance on AWS.

 <a name="sparkTests" />
 ## How can I execute Unit-Tests on a remote Spark instance (i.e. in the Amazon EC2 cluster)?
 Look at the examples:
 * `JavaSparkPiRemoteTest`
 * `WordCountRemoteTest`
+These **will require** a running stack, they will fail if instance on AWS are not yet (or no longer) available or cannot be access through SSH.

 Make sure that every thecase hase it's own `testcaseId`.
 This id needs only to be distinct only within one Test-Class.
 ```